Emognition/EPiC-2023-competition/README.md

 ## 4. Data structure
 All the data is stored in [releases](https://github.com/Emognition/EPiC-2023-competition/releases/latest) section of the repository in password-protected .zip files.
 (On the Github website, this appears to the right of this Readme text.)
+To extract the data you should be able to use any software supporting password-protected zip files--and we can confirm that we've been able to do so using 7-Zip, WinZip, and p7zip.
+The password has been emailed to all competitors.

 Data are divided into four scenarios, each representing a different validation approach.
 Every scenario contains a train and test set with physiological measures and ground truth annotations.
 There is a .csv file per data sample (one subject watching one video) with the filename sub_X_vid_Y.csv where X and Y are the IDs of the participant and video, respectively.
 We have provided an image that [illustrates the four scenarios](https://github.com/Emognition/EPiC-2023-competition/blob/main/EPiC_Scenarios_ExplainerFigure.png), and more information is below.